sdlpal/sdlpal/README.txt

 2) Dev-C++ 4.9.9.2
 3) Open Watcom 1.7

-To compile, open the respective project file (sdlpal.dsp, sdlpal.dev, or sdlpal.wpj).
+To compile, open the respective project file (sdlpal.sln, sdlpal.dev, or sdlpal.wpj).
 You need to have SDL development files installed.